Workplace Accessibility: How to Create An Accessible & Inclusive Organization

 In addition to the ADA, you’ll also want to keep up with any changes made to the Family Medical Leave Act (FMLA), which guarantees specific employees paid medical leave in an instance of a severe medical issue.
 Or it also provides unpaid, protected leave of up to 12 weeks for other types of employees.

-Here are a few recent bills and disability legislation you’ll want to keep a close eye on in the coming years:
+Here are a few recent bills and disability legislation you’ll want to keep a close eye on in the coming years to increase accessibility in the workplace:

-Acknowledge that Creating Access is an Ongoing Process
+Acknowledge that Workplace Accessibility is an Ongoing Process

 Rome wasn’t built in a day.
 Similarly, creating an accessible workplace won’t happen overnight.
-Remaining open-minded and seeking feedback from your team will help you stay on top of this process.
+Remaining open-minded and seeking feedback from your team will help you stay on top of creating accessibility features at work.

 While there are countless ways for you to approach this process, we’ve put together a few essential factors to keep in mind: